-This program is scheduled to be offered again in summer 2019.
+This program is scheduled to be offered again June 2020

 The primary objective of this study abroad program is to expose students to a country with unique and diverse environmental advantages as well as problems.
 A second objective is for students to examine how another society deals with environmental issues similar to those found in the United States.

 This program will allow students to see such dichotomies firsthand.
 The numerous environmental issues found throughout the island provide a wonderful outdoor classroom for students to study and observe issues such as land degradation (deforestation, soil erosion, and desertification) and the threats of poor resource protection, as well as the possibilities of environmental restoration and the benefits of resource conservation.

 In addition to learning about environmental issues, students will learn about industries such as fishing and whaling, and Icelandic tourism and park management will be studied on field trips to national parks with unusual features such as geysers, glaciers and hot springs.
 Activities such as hiking and swimming will provide time for relaxation between the planned educational activities.

 Iceland is a country of striking natural beauty located in the North Atlantic Ocean with a population of approximately 320,000.
 Iceland's ecosystems are influenced by volcanic eruptions, and volcanic ash deposits are widespread.
 The island is predominantly mountainous with lowland areas along the coastline and river plains.
 The Icelandic language spoken today has remained largely unchanged for a thousand years.

 Students and resident directors will stay in hotels, hostels and residence halls.
 Some of the accommodations are quite remote to access glaciers and do not have WiFi.